1949 West German federal election: Aftermath

 Schumacher had explicitly refused a grand coalition and led his party into opposition, where it would remain until December 1966, assuming the chair of the SPD parliamentary group as minority leader.
-On 12 September 1949, he lost the German presidential election, defeated by FDP chairman Theodor Heuss in the second ballot.
+On 12 September 1949, he lost the indirect German presidential election, defeated by FDP chairman Theodor Heuss in the second ballot.
 Schumacher died on 20 August 1952 of the long-term consequences of his concentration camp imprisonment during the Nazi years.

 Adenauer had favoured the formation of a smaller centre-right coalition from the beginning.
 Nominated by the CDU/CSU faction, he was elected the first Chancellor of the Federal Republic of Germany on 15 September 1949 by an absolute majority of 202 of 402 votes.
 Adenauer had ensured that the votes of the predominantly Social Democrat West Berlin deputies did not count and later stated that he "naturally" had voted for himself.
 On 20 September, he formed the Cabinet Adenauer I of CDU/CSU, FDP, and DP ministers.
 Chosen as an interim Chancellor, he held the office until 1963, being re-elected three times (in 1953, in 1957 and in 1961).